header

 nimanranch.com is a source of grass-fed beef and lamb.
 This farm does everything right, and they will ship their meat.
 The downside is that they are quite expensive.
 If you can find their meats locally, you will pay less than ordering direct.

 bodywiseyogastudio.com if you are looking for Iyengar Yoga in San Diego, this is a great resource.
 The studio is located about 2 blocks from Eastern Body Therapy.
-Check their schedule and ours - Lisa Nicholson, L.Ac. is a frequent guest lecturer at this studio, and is often found in the noon class on Mondays!
+Check their schedule and ours - Lisa Nicholson, L.Ac. is sometimes a guest lecturer at this studio, and is often found in the noon class on Mondays!

 yogasouth.com another great Iyengar Yoga teacher, with classes in several studios around San Diego.
 Also a good resource for excellent quality, locally hand-made yoga props.